novuhq/novu/docs/docs/overview/quickstart/get-started-with-React.md

 <iframe width="800" height="450" src="https://codesandbox.io/p/sandbox/exciting-violet-4k6234?embed=1" allowfullscreen></iframe>

-This will take the template we created above with the identifier `quickstart` and send notification to the subscriber with `subscriberId` of `123`.
+This will take the workflow we created above with the identifier `quickstart` and send notification to the subscriber with `subscriberId` of `123`.

 > Make sure you're executing this code with the correct credentials.

 ## Next Steps

 Great job!
-If you've reached this point, you should now have successfully set up the notification center, created a subscriber, notification template, configured a channel provider and triggered a notification in your React application.
+If you've reached this point, you should now have successfully set up the notification center, created a subscriber, notification workflow, configured a channel provider and triggered a notification in your React application.

 To learn more about the Notification Center and explore Novu's features and capabilities, check out, check out: